You have questions about various results calculated by the

 Unlike CPU, memory utilization is rarely presented as a direct OID value.
 To calculate the percent utilization, ktranslate uses this logic:

-Interface utilization follows the industry standard approach of calculating the delta in bytes and dividing by the product of the interface's configured speed and the time delta since the last collection was made.
+Interface utilization follows the industry standard approach of calculating the delta in bits and dividing by the product of the interface's configured speed and the time delta since the last collection was made.

 For example, assuming 1 is the previous data point and 2 is the most recent:

 ( ( ifHCInOctets_2 - ifHCInOctets_1 ) * 8 * 100 ) / ( (sysUptime_2 - sysUptime_1) * ifSpeed )

 - Take the latest count of octets and subtract the value of the previous sample to get a delta.